 An adapter for Makey Makey to extend its functionality (e.g. to work with Playstation)

 A big collection of buttons that you can plug into the Makey Makey

 Or maybe you just want to make a website?
 These naming guidelines apply to urls and website names too.

 Great!
-I Want to Make a MaKey MaKey Derivative or Compatible Product/Project, Now What?
+I Want to Make a Makey Makey Compatible Product/Project, Now What?

-You are of course free to use the name MaKey MaKey in discussing your projects, or within the body of tutorials, etc. These naming guidelines are only for naming your entity.
+You are of course free to use the name Makey Makey in blogging or within the body of tutorials, etc. These are naming guidelines for naming your project, entity, website, etc.

-Many people have asked us about this, so we now offer these guidelines on how to name your compatible and derivative products in a way that we feel supportive of and that is probably fair use:
+Many people have asked us about this, so we now offer these guidelines on how to name your compatible products/projects in a way that we feel supportive of and that could possibly be fair use:

 For naming your projects, products, or anything else you are making (website url, etc.), here is our number one guideline:

-You cannot use the MaKey MaKey trademark or substantial pieces of the trademark (if you are naming a derivative or compatible product / project / business / url / etc.) in these ways:
+You cannot use the Makey Makey trademark or substantial pieces of the trademark (if you are naming a compatible product / project / business / url / etc.) in these ways:

 Where "______" represents any number of words and "__" represents any number of letters.